aclark4life/pelican-blog/content/pillow-2015-report.rst

 Website
 -------

 Finally, the website received some much needed attention.
-We're currently using a theme provided by GitHub Pages, and minimal effort is invested to maintain it but we may be `interested in building a new one <https://github.com/python-pillow/Pillow/issues/1180>`_.
+We're currently using a theme provided by GitHub Pages, and minimal effort is invested to maintain it, but we may be `interested in building a new one <https://github.com/python-pillow/Pillow/issues/1180>`_.

 Notes
 -----